usdoj/foia.gov/docs/request-forms.md

 Sometimes there are fields that are optional, and would ideally be visible under only certain circumstances.
 This is partially supported.
-However, it is similar to the dynamic "required" labels: it will work only if the logic operator is "any" and the trigger is "value is".
+However, it is similar to the dynamic "required" labels: it will work only if the logic operator is "any" and the trigger is "value is", and it only works on custom fields (fields that are not part of the starting webform "template").

 #### Other conditions